GoogleChrome/web.dev/src/site/content/en/blog/mouse-acceleration/index.md

 ### Disable mouse acceleration {: #disable-mouse-acceleration }

-Call `requestPointerLock()` with  `{ unadjustedMovement: true }` to disable OS-level adjustment for mouse acceleration, and get access to raw mouse input.
+Call `requestPointerLock()` with  `{ unadjustedMovement: true }` to disable OS-level adjustment for mouse acceleration, and access raw mouse input.
-This way, mouse movements data from `mousemove` events won't include the mouse acceleration when the pointer is locked.
+This way, mouse movement data from `mousemove` events won't include mouse acceleration when the pointer is locked.

 Use the new returned promise from `requestPointerLock()` to know if the request